The-going/evlproject/content/_index.md

 ## Dual Kernel Rebooted

-For some classes of application, offloading a particular set of time-critical tasks to an autonomous core which is hosted by the main Linux kernel may deliver better performance for a lesser engineering cost, compared to forcing the entire kernel system to meet the most stringent requirements only those tasks have. _Evenless_ (EVL for short) is a practical work on finding the best possible integration of such a dedicated software core into the mainline Linux kernel.
+For certain types of applications, offloading a particular set of time-critical tasks to an autonomous core hosted by the Linux kernel may deliver the best possible performance when compared to forcing the entire Linux kernel to meet the most stringent scheduling latency requirements that only those tasks may have.
+Evenless (EVL for short) is a practical work on finding the best possible integration of such a dedicated software core into the mainline Linux kernel.

-EVL reboots the venerable dual kernel design by introducing the dual kernel support logic at the heart of the main kernel.
-Because Linux should define the set of rules for a guest software core to be hosted instead of the other way around, this time we start working from the perspective of the main kernel, not from a foreign code extension's one might want to slap on top of it.
+EVL re-imagines the venerable dual kernel design by introducing the dual kernel support logic at the heart of the Linux kernel.
+Because Linux should define the set of rules to host a guest core, EVL has been designed specifically with this integration in mind.

 The key technical issue is about defining a new execution stage in the mainline kernel logic which would represent high priority, out-of-band